 ***One person holds a plank while reps are done.
 Swap each movement.
 You can’t plank for the same movement twice.

 Posted on November 7, 2017, in WOD and tagged Boronia Park, CrossFit, CrossFit Geo, Fitness Facility, GEO, Gladesville, gym, gymnastics, Hunters Hill, Lane Cove, Meadowbank, MetCon, Ninja Warrior, Personal training, Putney, Ryde, Strength and Conditioning, Sydney, Weightlifting, west ryde, Wod.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Testing your Neuromuscular Efficiency.